 Split Level Remodel Backyard Ideas

-Here are some before pictures.
+Here are some before pictures of our split level remodel backyard.

 We took down all the bushes surrounding the house & added a new stone retaining wall & paver patio.